Our Mission is: "To be a participatory community of mutual support in which all spiritual paths are respected and encouraged."

 Cathryn Wellner, on her blog "This gives me hope", cites ElderSpirit as #325 in her 1001 reasons to be optimistic.
 She says "ElderSpirit brings depth and dignity to aging."
 Take a look:

-A 2 bedroom rental unit has become available at ElderSpirit Community.
-The location is on the lower level, about in the middle of the pedway.
-The maximum allowable annual income for this unit is $21,300 for one person, $24,300 for two.
+The 2 bedroom rental home is on the lower level, about in the middle of the pedway.
+The maximum allowable annual income for this unit is $21,780 for one person, $24,900 for two.
 The monthly rent is $500.
-If interested, or if you have questions, contact Catherine Rumschlag, or call 276-619-5544.
-All applicants must complete the application process for ElderSpirit Community.
-See the page on this site titled "If this sounds like you", and from there follow a link to the document named "Application Process."

 ElderSpirit Community, Inc., a separate organization, sponsors regular retreats, through which you can explore living in community.
-For information, call 276-698-3289 or email Monica Appleby.
+The next retreat will be held October 23 through 24, 2015 at Jubilee House in Abingdon, BA.
+Click here for information, or call 276-698-3289 or email Monica Appleby.

 To explore the early days of ElderSpirit, please follow this link to the website of ElderSpirit Community Inc.: www.elderspirit.net